Mapping the Fourth Sector Initiative

 The Center on Nonprofits and Philanthropy at the Urban Institute and the Association of Fundraising Professionals established the Fundraising Effectiveness Project (FEP) to conduct research on fundraising effectiveness and help nonprofit organizations increase their fundraising results.
 Piloted in November 2006, FEP collects fundraising data from nonprofit organizations beginning with data for 2004-2005.
 The Fundraising Effectiveness Survey enables participating groups to measure and compare their fundraising gain and loss ratios to those of similar organizations.

-FEP reports, papers and tools are free downloads HERE.
+FEP reports, papers and tools are available as free downloads.

 Nonprofit boards are increasingly a focus of those interested in greater accountability and transparency, including policymakers, media, and the public.
 To help inform current policy debates and initiatives to strengthen nonprofit governance, in 2005 the Urban Institute conducted the first ever national representative survey of nonprofit governance, with over 5,100 participants.